 To complete this project you will need the new speedometer housing (dashboard) along with the flexible circuit board.
 While it is possible to accomplish this with only the electronic speedometer, the job becomes significantly more difficult.

 Remove electronic speedometer.
 Examination of the old and new speedometer reveals a significant difference in mileage.
 Since I was not about to install a speedometer with the incorrect mileage, I took apart the electronic speedometer and set the mileage to the exact number as my original.
 I have specifically not detailed how this was done.
-After all this website is about working on and improving Jaguars, not reversing speedometer mileages :-)
+This entire website is about working on and improving Jaguars, not reversing speedometer mileages (smile).

 Below is a wiring diagram of the installation.
 The red line indicate 12 volts from the switched on number 2 position of the ignition switch.
 The blue line is the pulse signal from the pulse generator attached to the right angle drive at the transmission.
 This connects to the new contact on the flexible circuit board.
 The green line is ground.